CooperToons HomePage Dept. of Education Merry History CooperToons Books

 Students of the mathematics of gambling will immediately notice that the downward slope of 5.26¢ is the same as what gamblers call roulette's house percentage.
 Also called the house advantage, the rake, the juice, the cagnotte, or the vigorish ("vig" for short, a great Scrabble word), the house percentage is the average rate of loss for each bet.

-The vigorish arises because the casinos pay the bets off at less than correct odds.
+The vigorish arises because in their games the casinos pay off the bets at less than correct odds.
 In other words, when you bet $1 on red and win, the casino pays you $1.
 But they should pay you $1.11.4

 Joe's and His Friends